lczerner/locktest/README.md

 	./locktest

-or modify the parameters to your liking
+or modify the parameters as you need

-	Usage: ./locktest -t SEC [-r NUM] [-b NUM] [-d NULT] [-D MULT] -h	Print this help
+	Usage: ./locktest [-s] [-c SEC] [-t SEC] [-p PROC] [-r NUM] [-b NUM] [-d NULT] [-D MULT] -h	Print this help
 	  -s	Print stats at the end of the run
 	  -r	Number of refcounting threads (default:cpu count) -b	Number of bitops threads (default:cpu count / 4) -d	Bitops delay multiplier (default:1, 0 - disable) -D	Refcount delay multiplier (default:1, 0 - disable)
-	  -t	Run time duration in seconds (default:60)
+	  -t	Run time duration in seconds (default:600)

-	Number of instances of locktest to run in parallel (default: cpu count / 5)At least one process and one refcounting, or bitops thread must be set Run time duration must be set.
+	  -c	Check interval in secodns (default:random)
-	Example: ./locktest -r100 -b20 -t60
+	  -p	Number of instances of locktest to run in parallel (default: cpu count / 5)

-alternatively you can run it in the loop for example like this
+	At least one process and one refcounting, or bitops thread must be set Run time duration must be set.

-	while ./locktest -r100 -b20 -t60 -p20; do echo "OK"; done
+	Example: ./locktest -r100 -b20 -t600

 ## How it works